manikanta-kondeti/100CodeDays/README.md

 Day 17 : Learning Graph algorithms and their uses.
 Example : BFS and DFS.
 Tried a few things from purecss.io
          http://researchweb.iiit.ac.in/~kondetimanikanta.purushotham/100CodeDays/day17

+Day 19 : PythonWorkshop Plan

+Day 20-25 : SNS assignment-5 ( Sql Injection, XSS attacks, clickjacking)

+Day 25-35 : Facebook APP-1 with Neel(Perfect Visualization with d3.js and also using GraphAPI)